oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

   | `TLP:AMBER`               | `TLP:AMBER`               |
   | `TLP:RED`                 | `TLP:RED`                 |

-  If `/document/distribution/text` contains the string `TLP v2.0: TLP:` followed by a valid TLP v2.0 label as defined in the CSAF 2.1 JSON schema, the CSAF 2.0 to CSAF 2.1 Converter SHOULD provide an option to use this label instead.
+  If `$.document.distribution.text` contains the string `TLP v2.0: TLP:` followed by a valid TLP v2.0 label as defined in the CSAF 2.1 JSON schema, the CSAF 2.0 to CSAF 2.1 Converter SHOULD provide an option to use this label instead.

   If the TLP label changes during such a conversion in a way not listed in the table above,